timescast/Customer_Attrition/README.md

-# Customer Churn Prediction with MLOps
+# Customer Attrition Prediction with MLOps

 This project demonstrates an **end-to-end MLOps pipeline** for predicting customer churn using the [Telco Customer Churn dataset](https://www.kaggle.com/blastchar/telco-customer-churn).